leeton1412/cosmic-rodney/README.md

 The predicted users of the site will be Fans, Pub owners, Event planners and Band Agents.

 ### User Stories
-1. A fan of Cosmic Rodney looking for information on future events or band member information.
+1. A fan of Cosmic Rodney looking for information on future events.
-2. Pub owners looking to book Cosmic Rodeny for future events
+2. Pub owners looking to book Cosmic Rodeny for future events.
 3. Event planners looking to aquire entertainment for corporate or personal events.
 4. Agents looking to potentially contact the band after viewing there media.
+5. Fans looking to write directly to the band.
+6. A fan of Cosmic Rodney looking for band member information.

 ### Thoughts Behind The Design
 ![Cosmic Rodney Band Logo](documentation/Cosmic-readme.png)